7 Critical Leadership Development Pitfalls That Derail Success

 Promoting high performers without a leadership backpack

-Your best designer or developer suddenly becomes a team lead with no training in delegation, feedback, or strategic thinking.
-They're set up to fail through no fault of their own.
+Your best individual contributor becomes a team lead with no training in delegation, feedback, or strategic thinking—setting them up to fail.

 Building a post-promotion launch plan